 Mr. Levenson is a lawyer with the Miami Regional Office of the United States Securities and Exchange Commission.
 Since May 2004, he has been Regional Trial Counsel, overseeing all litigation in the Miami office.
 Prior to joining the SEC in 2002, Mr. Levenson was in private practice in the Miami office of Holland + Knight LLP.
 He is a 1996 summa cum laude graduate of the University of Miami School of Law.
 After graduating, Mr. Levenson clerked for the Hon.
 Edward Davis, Chief United States District Judge for the Southern District of Florida.
 Prior to going to law school, Mr. Levenson spent 13 years as a newspaper reporter with the Chicago Tribune, the Omaha World Herald, and the Orlando Sentinel.
 He has bachelors and masters degrees in journalism from Northwestern University.Mr.
 Levenson also has a lifetime history of volunteer and pro bono work, including serving as a big brother with Big Brothers and Big Sisters organizations in several cities, serving as an Educate Tomorrow mentor, and coaching youth sports teams.
 In 2000, he was the first winner of the John Edward Smith Award from Lawyers for Children America for his work representing dependent children in Florida state court.

-Melissa McCarthy is a Board Certified Holistic Health Practitioner and co-founder of Educate Tomorrow.
-Previously, Melissa served as an Executive in the Defence Sector as the General Manager/CEO of OCAS Inc. and the VP of Buisness Development for Innovative Concepts both based in Washington DC area.
-Melissa is a graduate of the United States Military Academy wiht a Bachelor of Science degree in Engineering Management.
-She served for six years in the US military as a Communications Officer rising to the rank of Captain.
+Melissa Emmons McCarthy is a former US Army Captain and Defense Sector Executive, having served as the General Manager/CEO of OCAS Inc. and the VP of Business Development for Innovative Concepts both based in Washington DC area.
+Melissa is a graduate of the United States Military Academy with a Bachelor of Science degree in Engineering Management.
 Since her visit to Niger in 2001, Ms. McCarthy has become especially involved with the Educate Tomorrow International Outreach Program.
 Melissa is currently attending medical school and hopes to return to Miami soon to continue to support the Miami community.

 Director of Corporate Communications, DHL, Global Forwarding, Americas